muzzzammilg3/Hand-written-Python-Notes/README.md

 Follow these steps to update the IP address:

-1. Open the `index.html` file in a text editor of your choice.
+1. Open the `index.html` file in a text editor of your choice once you clone the Repo.

 2. Locate the following JavaScript code block within the <script> tag: